How to Build a Brand that Attracts Your Ideal Tribe

 When I became a leader, I did the same.
 I still do.
 I pride myself of being open with those I lead or serve and that leads me to my next point.
-Make sure that your communication is open and not just by communicating to your clients, but also be allowing them to communicate to you.
+Make sure that your communication is open and not just by communicating with your clients, but also by allowing them to communicate with you.

 Whether it is social media messenger, email, or telephone, your clients should be able to contact you or your team with confidence that someone will get back with them.
 This builds trust and the expectation that you are the person they can count on to answer their questions and service their needs.